How To + Recommended + Software & Apps

 While many VPN options exist, if you’re on the road and want to avoid the dangers of public Wi-Fi hotspots that could enable “man-in-the-middle” attacks, you can use a VPN on a router to protect your mobile devices on the go.
 But most VPNs are subscription services, which we’ll cover in this article, and do not require purchasing a new router.

 There is nothing illegal about using a VPN to access online content — if you stay within the confines of what content you are allowed to access and from where — and VPNs can provide a powerful extra security measure in your fight to protect your data.
-Today we’ll explain how VPNs work, and what you can do to set up a VPN with iOS and Mac OS X.
+Today we’ll explain how VPNs work, and what you can do to set up a VPN with iOS and macOS.

 How does a VPN work?